Nageswararaolingolu/Nageswararaolingolu/README.md

 ## 👨‍💻 About Me

-Passionate entry-level Data Analytics and Generative AI engineer and an AI full-stack learner with a strong foundation in data analysis, visualization, and applied AI.
+Passionate entry-level Data Analytics and Generative AI  and  AI full-stack learner with a strong foundation in data analysis, visualization, and applied AI.
 Experienced in designing end-to-end data solutions and deploying AI models in production environments.
 Driven by a commitment to writing clean, maintainable code and continuously learning emerging technologies.

 ---